sukhmeet032795/sukhmeet032795.github.io/README.md

 NOTE :

 1) The code executes properly on Windows, Linux and Macbook.
-Tested on all three operating systems.
+Tested on all three operating systems.<br>
 2) The html page is working on Google Chrome Browser.